All Episodes

 Like that's just one thing that I do.

-So maybe not for everyone, maybe everyone doesn't have the budget to do that very easily, but for me, it works super, super well.
+Maybe everyone doesn't have the budget to do that very easily, but for me, it works super, super well.

 And no one understands you as well as you.

-And the the core marketing is really your understanding of your market and the value that you offer.
+And the core marketing is really your understanding of your market and the value that you offer.

-And it's it's similar with the book.
+And it's similar with the book.

 Well, and thank you.

-So those are those are my favorite interviews.
+So those are my favorite interviews.

 Absolutely.